CCEMGroupTCD/DARTassembler/README.md

 # DART - Directed Assembly of Random Transition metal complexes
-Welcome to the DART platform, a cutting-edge suite of tools for the generation and exploration of mono-metallic transition metal complexes!
-Developed by the CCEM group at Trinity College Dublin, DART is engineered to facilitate the design and analysis of molecular complexes for chemistry research.
+Welcome to the DART platform, a cutting-edge suite of tools for the exploration of coordination chemistry!
+Developed by the CCEM group at Trinity College Dublin in Ireland & CIC energiGUNE in Spain, DART is designed as an accessible and simple-to-use software to generate transition metal complexes based on ligands from decades of crystallographic data.

-DART integrates a collection of modules, each serving a unique function in the assembly process:
+DART integrates a collection of several modules:

-- **MetaLig** :
+- **MetaLig Ligand Database :**
-    Explore the comprehensive MetaLig database with 41,018 ligands extracted from the Cambridge Structural Database, complete with high-quality formal charge assignments.
+    Explore the comprehensive MetaLig database with 41,018 ligands extracted from the Cambridge Structural Database, complete with high-quality formal charge and ligand coordination archetype assignments.

+- **Assembler :**
+    Assemble novel transition metal complexes in seconds from 22 different ligand coordination archetypes, supporting even haptic and multi-metallic systems.

-- **Assembler** :
+- **LigandFilters :**
-    Assemble novel transition metal complexes in a matter of seconds, guided by a simple configuration file for precise control over the resulting structures.

-- **Ligand Filters** :
-    Tailor assembled ligands to your research needs with a wide range of chemical and data-driven filters.
+    Assemble complexes with exactly defined sub-structures by applying advanced ligand filters for each binding site.

 Using DART is simple.
 After download, just run the DART assembler and start generating complexes by executing the following command in your terminal:

-    DARTassembler assembler --path assembly_input.yml
+    DARTassembler assembler --path assembler.yml

-## Documentation
+## Documentation and Examples
 The documentation of DART under [https://dartassembler.readthedocs.io](https://dartassembler.readthedocs.io) will show you how to install and use DART.
+It contains a quickstart guide and an advanced example, walking you through the main features of DART:

+ - Assemble arbitrary transition metal complexes from 22 different ligand coordination archetypes.
+ - Use advanced ligand filters to select ligands with specific sub-structures at each binding site.
+ - Generate multi-metallic complexes.
+ - Assemble complexes with haptic ligands.
+ - Browse and search 41,018 ligands in the MetaLig ligand database.

 ## How to cite DART
 Please cite [our paper](https://chemrxiv.org/engage/chemrxiv/article-details/6717eb4e83f22e4214d2b98b).

-## Reproducing the DART paper
-The documentation contains a section about the Pd/Ni cross coupling example that was used in the paper.
-It will show you how to reproduce the results of the paper.

 ## License
 DART is subject to the GPL-3.0-or-later license.
 See `LICENSE` for more information.